 This is the fourth in a series of eight courses designed to develop and enhance the leadership abilities of law enforcement officers.
 Throughout the series emphasis is placed on leadership values, traits, and skills applicable to students' professional and personal lives.
 Session 4 topics include principles, ethical perspectives, and management change.
 This course is intended for practicing law enforcement officers.
 (FT) AA/AS; CSU.

-310E Deputy Leadership Session 5: Time Management, Motives, and Discipline 24 - 27 hours lab, 0.5 units Grade Only management, motives, community leadership, discipline, organizational values, and personal moral conviction.
-This course is intended for practicing law enforcement officers.
-(FT) AA/AS; CSU.
+310E Deputy Leadership Session 5: Time Management, Motives, and Discipline 24 - 27 hours lab, 0.5 units Grade Only

 Prerequisite: Administration of Justice 310D with a grade of "C" or better, or equivalent.